 Gilded Age grandeur

 Hammersmith Farm, Rosecliff, The Breakers.
-Newport's preserved mansions have hosted weddings from the Gilded Age to the present day — including John F. Kennedy and Jacqueline Bouvier in 1953.
-Bellevue Avenue remains one of the most storied wedding corridors in America.
+Newport's mansions have hosted weddings from the Gilded Age to the present, including John F. Kennedy and Jacqueline Bouvier in 1953.
+But the city's wedding story extends well beyond Bellevue Avenue, from historic congregations to waterfront venues still in use today.

 Coastal ceremonies

 Watch Hill's Ocean House, Narragansett's stone-arch venues, and salt-marsh ceremony sites define South County's wedding character.
-The coastline here feels elemental — vows exchanged against the sound of surf, with the Atlantic as witness.
+The coastline here feels elemental, with vows exchanged against the sound of surf and the Atlantic as witness.

 The destination island

 Twelve miles offshore, Block Island has drawn couples seeking something genuinely apart.
-The island's historic inns, cliffside ceremony locations, and ferry-only access create a naturally intimate setting — a wedding that guests travel toward as much as attend.
+The island's historic inns, cliffside ceremony locations, and ferry-only access create a naturally intimate setting, a wedding guests travel toward as much as attend.

 Communal gift exchange and kinship bonds